wenxpan/cat-diet-api/README.md

 Relationships:

-- one-to-many relationship between users and cats: A user can have many or no cats, a cat can only belong to one user.
+- one-to-many relationship between users and cats: A user can have many or no cats, a cat can only and must belong to one user.
 The cat will be deleted if their owner gets removed.
-- one-to-many relationship between cats and notes: There can be many notes about a cat, and a note should only be about one cat.
+- one-to-many relationship between cats and notes: There can be many or no notes about a cat, and a note should only and must be about one cat.

 ### Table - notes